 Wearing orthodontic appliances presents new challenges when it comes to maintaining your dental hygiene.

-The nooks and crannies created by your braces’ brackets and wires can leave lots of areas where bacteria can attack, if you don’t properly care for your teeth.
-And when your braces come off, you want to see a straight, white smile – not one dotted with decay or stains.
+The nooks and crannies created by your braces’ brackets and wires can leave many areas where bacteria can attack if you don’t properly care for your teeth.
+And when your metal braces come off, you want to see a straight, white smile – not one dotted with decay or stains.

 Dr. Nima, an Alpharetta orthodontist, offers the following tips to all of his patients.

 - Brush after every meal.
 Wearing braces makes it harder for the food particles to be washed away from drinking water or the natural rinsing of your saliva.
-Sometimes, these particles get stuck in braces, making it important to brush after each time you eat.
+Sometimes, these particles get stuck in metal braces, making it necessary to brush after each time you eat.
 If you can’t brush right away, rinse your mouth out with water.

 - Eat a healthy diet.
-Avoid foods that are high in sugar or too acidic, as they can cause tooth decay, or weaken the enamel, making them more susceptible to decay.
+Avoid foods that are high in sugar or too acidic, as they can cause tooth decay or weaken the enamel, making them more susceptible to decay.

 “It is important to take the extra effort while in braces to keep your teeth as clean and healthy as possible,”